CryoGARS-Glaciology/ICESat2-AlpineSnow/README.md

 <img src="Images/logo_mtns_blue_smaller.png" alt="CryoGARS" width="150"/>

-This workflow calculates snow depth by comparing snow-on ICESat-2 observations to a independently colected snow-free reference DTM.
+This workflow calculates snow depth by comparing snow-on ICESat-2 observations to a independently collected snow-free reference DTM.

 This repository contains codes to:
 - Download ICESat-2 ATL06 data from ATL08 ground classified photons from an ROI with a desired CRS using the Sliderule-Earth data processing package